 “I have planned my life down to the second, with what job I am going to get and how I am going to afford transitioning,” Hexter said.
 “If anything happens, all of that will be for nothing and no matter what I do, I will always be how the government views me.”

 Kelly said that when Trump took office, they immediately felt a need to be on watch.
 When anything concerning happens, Kelly emails their congressperson and uses social media to keep their friends aware of what is going on.
-In eighth grade, Kelly also founded the first Gay-Straight Alliance (GSA) at Cedar Park Middle School, which helped students learn more about the LGBTQ+ community and their rights.
+In eighth grade, Kelly also founded the first Gay-Straight Alliance (GSA) at Cedar Park Middle School to help students learn more about the LGBTQ+ community and their rights.

 “It is kind of sad because the Trump administration has forced me to grow up,” Kelly said.
 “Even with younger kids, they don’t get time to be kids anymore because they have to go right into paying attention to politics and making sure they aren’t going to get [discriminated against] because somebody doesn’t [want them] being who they are.
 The world will be perfect when it is not considered brave for you to just live and exist.
 I am just disgusted that this is the world that I have to live in as a trans person.”